lukakhutsiashvili/ta_training_framework/README.md

 - **Flexibility**: Run tests with different browsers, environments, and login strategies using parameters.
 - **Maintainability**: Adherence to **S.O.L.I.D. principles** and the use of patterns improve code organization.
 - **Scalability**: Easily extend functionality with new browsers, login strategies, or decorators.
 - **CI/CD Integration**: Ready for pipeline execution with parameterized builds.
+- **Automated Test Reporting**: Reports with detailed logs and screenshots are available in Report Portal.